ONSdigital/ssdc-rm-ddl/README.md

 # ssdc-rm-ddl[![Build Status](https://travis-ci.com/ONSdigital/ssdc-rm-ddl.svg?branch=main)](https://travis-ci.com/ONSdigital/ssdc-rm-ddl)

-Contains ground zero scripts to create all the RM database tables, as well as a script to update the DDL from the master branch of the RM components.
+Contains ground zero scripts to create all the RM database tables, as well as a script to update the DDL from the main branch of the RM components.

 ## Common Entity Models